adlai/scalpl/README.md

 "do as thou wilt".

 Please be advised that this use of the software renders varying signals to market participants in a manner that amplifies preëxisting biases.
-Doing so in a jurisdiction where the potential consequences of such actions are liable to offend my religion, and should be considered a capital offense, insofar as such are punishable by said *soi-dissant* politēs and churchēs.
+Performing such acts in jurisdictia where the potential consequences of such actions are punishable is liable to offend my religion, and should be considered a capital offense, insofar as such are punishable by said *soi-dissant* politēs and churchēs.

 ## PROCLAIMER REGARDING CONTINUITY
-After much internal debate, and in light of recent developments (by which is meant the guided actions of one patently insane and insanely unpatentable undividual behaving in a manner consistent with tween-age onset borderline schizo-affective disstimulant-modulated cyclothemia, with a dash of bitters and three parts simple syrup), we are back grom hiatus and seeking partners.
+After much internal debate, and in light of recent developments (by which is meant the guided actions of one patently insane and insanely unpatentable undividual behaving in a manner consistent with tween-age onset borderline schizo-affective disstimulant-modulated cyclothemia, with a dash of bitters and three parts simple syrup), we are back from hiatus and *seeking partners*!

 To celebrate our return, we are officially sponsoring [theme](https://www.youtube.com/watch?v=NCIUf8eYPqA)